|Nutritional Guidelines (per serving)|

 Come football season there are certain foods you can guarantee will be ordered all over the U.S.: chicken wings, nachos, and stuffed potato skins.
 Take a closer look at the illustrious baked stuffed potato, also known as the twice baked potato or, simply, potato skins.

-Baked Stuffed Potatoes are made by baking potatoes, then removing the flesh and beating it with luscious ingredients like sour cream, bacon, and cheese.
-This filling is piled or piped back into the potato skins, then baked until puffed and golden.
+Baked stuffed potatoes are made by baking potatoes, then removing the flesh and beating that with luscious ingredients like sour cream, bacon, and cheese mixed in.
+This mixture is piled or piped back into the potato skins, and then baked until it is puffed and golden.

 Large russet baking potatoes work best in this recipe.
-Yukon Gold potatoes don't work as well; their skin is very thin and the potatoes will tend to split when stuffed.
-You can vary this recipe by adding other ingredients too; add some cooked onions and garlic, or vary the type of cheese you use.
+Yukon gold potatoes do not work as well since its skin is very thin and the potatoes tend to split when stuffed.
+You can vary this recipe by adding other ingredients like cooked onions and garlic or vary the types of cheese that you use.

-This recipe freezes really well.
-Just fill the potatoes with the seasoned bacon and cheese mixture, then let them cool for 20 minutes then freeze on a cookie sheet.
-Wrap the frozen stuffed potatoes well with plastic wrap and freeze up to 4 months.
-To use after freezing, bake them from frozen at 400°F for about 40 to 50 minutes or until the potatoes are hot and the tops start to brown.
+Another bonus is that this recipe freezes really well.
+Fill the potatoes with the seasoned bacon and cheese mixture, let it cool for 20 minutes, then freeze on a cookie sheet.
+Wrap the frozen stuffed potatoes well in plastic wrap and freeze for up to 4 months.
+Once frozen, bake it at 400 F for about 40 to 50 minutes or until the potatoes are hot and the tops start to brown.

 - 6 baking potatoes

 - 1/4 cup softened butter

 - 5 slices bacon, crisply cooked and crumbled